Life story work: Dementia

-Life story work has been linked to person centred/individualised care of people with dementia and national UK guidelines make particular reference to staff being able to learn about individuals' life stories.

 Learning disabilities

 An Australian study of ex-prisoners with 'intellectual' disabilities suggested that life story work may be beneficial to allow this group of people to better communicate their experiences.
 It has also been identified as a tool to promoting self-advocacy.

 Criticism of life story work

 Research conducted within in-patient older adult mental health wards found that there was sometimes a shortage of qualified staff to complete the work and a reluctance to get involved due to other commitments and responsibilities.
 There were also limits to the amount of time they had available to complete the work and access to resources such as computers and scanners was identified as a problem.